Plutonomicon/pluto/README.md

 ### System requirements

 Your system must have Nix installed in order to build `pluto`.
 Currently, there are no binary distributions of `pluto`; you must build from source.
+See https://nixos.org/download.html for instructions to install Nix.

 #### Nix flakes (optional)